 Pappy had already started to modify the truck, soon to be a camper, the likes of which have never been seen before.
 He drilled rectangular holes along the tops of the side walls, 1.5 inches by 3.5 inches, every 2 feet.
 Yes, he's cutting into metal, but of course he has a tool for that, he has a tool for everything.
 He inserted 2 by 4's into these holes, standing up like the ribs of a giant animal.
 This would be the framework of his camper.
 He didn't get much further than the skeleton before he moved to Utah; he would finish the camper out west.
 As I watched, he was adding braces and horizontal beams across the top, to keep the wind from blowing the ribs about at highway speeds.
 Even at age 6, he was showing me the methods of construction.
 For example: what are the dimensions of a standard 2 by 4?
 Answer: 1.5 inches by 3.5 inches.
 So it has always been.
 He explained why; I don't remember now.
 I helped him with the braces as best I could.
 At one point I reached over to see what he was doing, and my knuckle touched his lit cigarette.
 I remember the sharp pain, and the sore that took a long time to heal.
 I learned a valuable lesson that day; Pappy always has a cigarette in his mouth, or in his hand, or nearby if he needs both hands for a task.
 And he learned to keep his cigarettes away from his blind grandson.

-I have two more memories from this time, and I'm pretty sure they are connected.
+I have two more memories from 1966, and I'm pretty sure they are connected.
 I have an image of my Aunt Diane's house in Denver.
 I remember looking at the kitchen, and I remember looking over the top of a dutch door, the top being open and the bottom being closed.
-That was just so cool!
+Given my height, it might have been a small gate, like a baby gate.
+In any case, I thought it was cool.
 And I remember taking a bath in a small bathroom in the back of the house.
 I remember that because Shannon gave me my bath, not my Mom, not even my Aunt Diane.
 I'm not sure why the task was entrusted to my older cousin, who barely knew me.
-The memory is so vague I had to ask my cousin Wendy if it was even real.
+These memories are so vague I had to ask my cousin Wendy if this was even real.